What is a Long-Term Capital Gain or Loss?

-A long-term capital gain or loss is the sale of an that has been held for longer than a certain IRS-defined period of time.
+A long-term capital gain or loss is the profit or loss on the sale of an investment that has been held for longer than a certain IRS-defined period of time.

-Taxpayers report capital gains on IRS Schedule D, but these gains are subject to different tax rates depending on whether they are short-term or long-term (and in some cases depending on the type of ).
-In the example above, if you sold the Company XYZ after a year, the IRS would consider your $400 a long-term capital gain and tax it at one of several flat rates.
-However, if you sold the Company XYZ after just three months, the IRS would consider your $400 a short-term capital gain and tax that $400 at your ordinary income , which varies by several factors, including which state you live in, and is generally higher than the long-term rate.
+Taxpayers report capital gains on IRS Schedule D, but these gains are subject to different tax rates depending on whether they are short-term or long-term (and in some cases depending on the type of asset).
+In the example above, if you sold the Company XYZ shares after a year, the IRS would consider your $400 profit a long-term capital gain and tax it at one of several flat rates.
+However, if you sold the Company XYZ shares after just three months, the IRS would consider your $400 profit a short-term capital gain and tax that $400 at your ordinary income tax rate, which varies by several factors, including which state you live in, and is generally higher than the long-term capital gains tax rate.

-Establishing a lower capital gains encourages long-term , but there are still many logical reasons an investor might want to sell an before a year has passed.
+Establishing a lower tax rate for long-term capital gains encourages long-term investing, but there are still many logical reasons an investor might want to sell an asset before a year has passed.

-An investor’s long-term capital losses sometimes offset all or a portion of his or her capital gains, lowering the investor’s tax bill.
+An investor’s long-term capital losses will sometimes offset all or a portion of his or her capital gains, lowering the investor’s tax bill.
 There is a limit, however, to how much the investor can offset.
-Investors should seek the advice of a competent tax professional to understand how affects specific decisions.
+Investors should seek the advice of a competent tax professional to understand how capital gains treatment affects specific investment decisions.